CORETEQ/mixin-ui/CONTRIBUTING.md

 In order to make your contribution please make a fork of the repository.
 After you've pulled the code, follow these steps to kick-start the development:

 1. Run `pnpm install --frozen-lockfile` to install dependencies
-2. Run `pnpm start` to launch demo project
+2. Run `pnpm start` to launch demo app

 ## Pull Request Process